nestauk/sg_covid_impact/README.md

 Run `python sg_covid_impact/sector_prediction.py` to predict industry labels based on company descriptions

+## Data analysis and plotting

+Run `python sg_covid_impact/make_report_descriptive.py` to plot exposure to Covid-19

+Run `python sg_covid_impact/make_report_diversification.py` to plot diversification from Covid-19

+Run `python sg_covid_impact/make_report_modelling.py` to plot outputs from modelling relations between key variables

+The output charts are stored in `figures/scotland`.

+You can change some of the parameters used to produce the charts in `sg_covid_impact/model_config.yaml`

 ## Flow conventions

 For each flow defined in this repository create: